We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 If you are confident the grass is free from nasties, then it is fine to let your guinea pigs have some, but the nutrient content is low so this shouldn’t make up a large portion of the overall diet.

-Hay on the other hand is an essential component of your guinea pig’s diet, it contains lots of fiber to maintain healthy digestion and the tough texture also helps keep those constantly growing teeth in check.
+It contains lots of fiber that maintains your guinea pig’s healthy digestion and the tough texture of hay also helps keep those constantly growing teeth in check.

 The key thing here is that you make sure that hay for guinea pigs is fresh, clean, dry, and free from mold.